-- Brent is home to around 335,300 residents and is the seventh largest borough in London. - The borough has a population density of 7,652 people per square kilometre the 14th highest density in England, and the highest in Outer London. - Brent has high levels of population churn: in 2017-18, 32,600 people moved into the borough and 34,000 moved out a turnover rate of 201 per 1000 population 24th highest out of 317 areas in England, and second highest across Outer London. - Brent's population increased by 27% between 1998-2018.
-In recent years, the borough's population change has been driven, primarily, by natural change (more births than deaths) as opposed to net migration.
-The birth rate has fallen over the year but remains well above the national average. - Projections indicate that this pace of growth is set to continue: the population is expected to rise by a further 25% by 2041, faster than the London average (22%) and more than double the England average (10%).
-If realised, this would equate to an additional 84,800 residents by 2041. - In line with national trends, the population is ageing: by 2041, the number of Brent residents aged 65 and over is projected to increase by 85% an additional 34,900 older residents by 2041.
-The child population is also expected to grow, albeit more slowly, by 12% by 2041 (+8,600 children). - Population growth will be concentrated in the areas where significant housing development is planned.
-The wards of Tokyngton and Alperton are expected to see the fastest growth: considered together, they are projected to accommodate an additional 47,600 residents by 2041.
+- Brent is home to around 327,800 residents and is the ninth largest borough in London. - The borough has a population density of 7,580 people per square kilometre the 14th highest density in England, and the highest in Outer London. - Brent has high levels of population churn: in 2017-18, 32,600 people moved into the borough and 34,000 moved out a turnover rate of 201 per 1000 population 24th highest out of 317 areas in England, and second highest across Outer London. - Brent's population increased by 25% between 2000-2018.
+Population growth has been slowing in recent years, and has now stalled: ONS estimates suggest the population of Brent fell by around 0.9% between mid-2018 and mid-2020 (-3,000 residents).
+This period includes events like the Brexit transition, as well as the first 3 months of the pandemic lockdown. - Over the long-term, The Brent population is expected to grow by around 17% between 2020 and 2041.
+If realised, this would equate to an additional 56,900 residents by 2041.
+Pre-pandemic, projections had been suggesting higher growth of around 24%.
+This is consistent with changes to London-wide projections, which have been revised downwards as a result of the pandemic.
+T - In line with national trends, the population is ageing: by 2041, the number of Brent residents aged 65 and over is projected to increase by 78% an additional 334,000 older residents by 2041.
+The child population is only expected to see little change over the same period, increasing by only 1% over the same period. - Population growth will be concentrated in the areas where significant housing development is planned.
+The wards of Tokyngton and Alperton are expected to see the fastest growth: considered together, they are projected to accommodate an additional 33,200 residents by 2041.